augmented-os/augmented-os/docs/architecture/components/task_execution_service/interfaces/internal.md

-# Task Execution Layer Internal Interfaces
+# Task Execution Service Internal Interfaces

 ## Overview

-This document describes the internal interfaces used by the Task Execution Layer Service for communication with other system components.
+This document describes the internal interfaces used by the Task Execution Service Service for communication with other system components.
 These interfaces are not exposed externally and are intended for internal system integration only.

 ## Interface Types

-The Task Execution Layer Service uses the following types of internal interfaces:
+The Task Execution Service Service uses the following types of internal interfaces:

 * **Event-based interfaces**: Asynchronous communication via the event bus
 * **Service-to-service APIs**: Direct synchronous communication with other services